 Therefore, it is not necessary to upload multiple versions of an image to Copytrack.

 Your images should be uploaded in a common web or preview resolution so that the motifs can still be clearly recognized.
 The shortest side should be at least 600 pixels long.
 Thumbnails, are therefore not suitable.

-Of course, you can also upload images with a very high resolution, but this unnecessarily prolongs the upload, as the images will later be reduced to the optimal resolution by the system.
+You can also upload images with a very high resolution but this unnecessarily prolongs the upload, as the images will later be reduced to an optimal resolution by the system.

 Programs like “jpegMini Pro” can help to reduce images files that are too large and thus speed up the upload.